Fixed-term: The funds for this post are available for 3.5 years in the first instance.

 This studentship is funded by HM government and is offered under the condition that the student is able to obtain a security clearance.
 Therefore, applicants should be UK nationals or at least have been resident in the UK for ten years.

-Complete applications, including two academic references, research proposal, transcripts and degree certificates, should be submitted via the Applicant Portal by 25 February 2019, see https://www.graduate.study.cam.ac.uk/how-do-i-apply.
-Queries regarding the application process should be directed to firstname.lastname@example.org using the reference number below.
+Complete applications, including two academic references, research proposal, transcripts and degree certificates, should be submitted via the Applicant Portal by 25 April 2019, see https://www.graduate.study.cam.ac.uk/how-do-i-apply.
+Queries regarding the application process should be directed to email@example.com using the reference number below.
 If you upload any additional documents, which have not been requested, we will not be able to consider these as part of your application.

 Please quote reference NR17902 on your application and in any correspondence about this vacancy.